aragit/aragit/README.md

 <br>

-###  Deep Dives

-- [Architecture Specification](./ARCHITECTURE.md) — Multi-layer transferability matrix, full repository breakdowns with per-project engineering details
-- [My Website](https://aragit.github.io/) — Learn more about Neuro Symbolic Architecure and Patterns as well as mapping to domain specific use cases and repos.
+**Deep Dives** — Explore the [Architecture Specification](./ARCHITECTURE.md) for the multi-layer transferability matrix and per-project engineering breakdowns, or visit my [My Website](https://aragit.github.io/) for the full neuro-symbolic pattern taxonomy with domain-specific use case mappings across all repositories.

 ---